clicon/clixon-docs/configuration.rst

 	    default posix;
 	}

-The option `CLICON_CONFIGFILE` is special, since it must be available before the configuration file is found (see `Finding the configuration`_), which means that the value in the file is a no-op.
+The option `CLICON_CONFIGFILE` is special, it must be available before the configuration file is found (see `Finding the configuration`_), which means that the value in the file is a no-op.